Dotted Line Reporting: Understanding Its Role in Modern Organizations

 Define roles and responsibilities

 Everyone in the dotted line reporting relationship should know exactly what their roles and responsibilities are.
-That means managers are clear about who their reports are, what they're responsible for, and how to conduct performance appraisal meetings to ensure everyone is on the same page.
+That means managers are clear about who their direct reports are, what they're responsible for, and how to conduct performance appraisal meetings to ensure everyone is on the same page.

 Those roles and responsibilities should be clear to everyone else on the team too.
 That way, no one wastes time approaching the wrong person about a task or a question that has to be forwarded to someone else.